emmansun/sm2js/README.md

 **sm2js is a pure Javascript implementation of the GM-Standards SM2.**

-sign/verify functions first, use case: sign with KMS, and verify locally.
+- sign/verify functions
+- encrypt/decrypt functions